cdapio/cdap/cdap-docs/admin-manual/source/4-hadoop-compatibility.rst

 Hadoop/HBase Environment
 ========================

-For a Distributed CDAP enterprise, version |release|, you must install these Hadoop components:
+For a Distributed CDAP cluster, version |release|, you must install these Hadoop components:

 +---------------+-------------------+-----------------------------------------------------+
 | Component     | Source            | Supported Versions                                  |